 The following are the basic stages of tongue and buccal mucosa cancer:

 The small tumors are removed from the buccal mucosa by using a scalpel.
 The incision size depends on the size of the tumor.
-If the tumor is small, incision through the cheek will not be needed.
+If the tumor is small, an incision through the cheek will not be needed.

-To remove the tumors of the tongue, glossectomy is performed.
+To remove the tumors of the tongue, a glossectomy is performed.
 This technique involves removing a part (partial glossectomy) or entire (complete glossectomy) tongue based on the size of the tumor.

 Reconstruction surgery may be performed to restore the part of the tongue or the cheek that is removed.
 A flap of skin and/or tissues underlying the skin may be taken for reconstruction.

-Chemotherapy can be recommended to reduce the growth of tumor.
+Chemotherapy can be recommended to reduce the growth of the tumor.
 It can be combined with surgery to control growth and symptoms, and after surgery to decrease the chance of cancer recurrence.

 Generally, the outlook for tongue and buccal mucosa cancer depends on the stage and location of the tumor.
 The survival rate is high when the tumor is diagnosed at an early stage.
-However, other factors also affect the survival rate, which include, age of the patient, tobacco usage, overall health, and the presence of human papillomavirus infection.
+However, other factors also affect the survival rate, which include, the age of the patient, tobacco usage, overall health, and the presence of human papillomavirus infection.
 The best prognostic factor for intraoral cancers and lip carcinomas is tumor staging.